FAQ

 For our sponsor law firms, we’ve put together a set of guidelines outlining our commitment to diversity at our events, and we ask firms to consider these diversity guidelines when putting forward speakers and selecting workshop leaders and others who’ll represent the firm at the event.
 We encourage speakers not fulfilling any of our diversity criteria to instead promote someone who does to appear in their place.

-We work with a number of diversity organisations to promote our LawCareersNetLIVE events to students from underrepresented backgrounds and will be offering fully free places (with no need to pay a holding fee) across our events to delegates from these organisations.
+We work with a number of diversity organisations, including social mobility organisation upReach, to promote our LawCareersNetLIVE events to students from underrepresented backgrounds and will be offering fully free places (with no need to pay a holding fee) across our events to delegates from these organisations.

 For more on how we’re supporting those who might not be able to afford the delegate holding fee, see below.